thebobfather2/buildtorarity/README.md

 ## Optional: Batch Updating
 <ul>
-  <li>You can also track versions of primary NFTs through .json files and use the metaboss update all command to switch groups of NFTs back and forth.
-We will add more information on this later.</li>
+  <li>You can also track versions of primary NFTs through .json files and use the metaboss update all command to switch groups of NFTs back and forth.</li>
+  <li>To update a batch of NFTs that already have existing URIs you are tracking through .json files, use metaboss update uri-all --keypair keypair_file.json --json-file \name_of_list.json using the update authority keypair file and the name of the .json file with the list you want to upgrade to.</li>
 </ul>

 ## Developer Notes